1

 How much do integrated science jobs pay per year?

-As of Jul 10, 2026, the average yearly pay for integrated science in Michigan is $42,177.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for integrated science in Michigan is $42,177.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $33,600.00 and $45,300.00 per year, depending on experience, location, and employer.

-What do you do in integrated science?
+What is an integrated science?

 A typical day in an Integrated Science role involves coordinating projects that require knowledge across multiple scientific disciplines, conducting experiments or research, analyzing data, and preparing reports or presentations.
 Depending on the setting, you might also work closely with colleagues from different scientific backgrounds, contribute to curriculum development if in education, or consult with industry professionals to solve multidisciplinary problems.
 Collaboration and adaptability are key, as projects often evolve and require input from various fields.
 The variety in daily tasks ensures that the work remains dynamic and intellectually stimulating.

-What are the key skills and qualifications needed to thrive in the Integrated Science position, and why are they important?
+What are the key skills and qualifications needed to thrive in the integrated science position, and why are they important?

 To thrive in an Integrated Science role, you typically need a broad background in biology, chemistry, physics, and mathematics, often supported by a relevant degree and experience in interdisciplinary research or teaching.
 Familiarity with laboratory equipment, data analysis software, and sometimes certification in science education or research methods is beneficial.
 Strong communication, critical thinking, and teamwork skills help bridge disciplines and explain complex concepts to diverse audiences.
 These abilities are essential for addressing real-world scientific challenges that require a multifaceted, collaborative approach.